go-rfe/log/README.md

-# Common log module for ready to import usage
+# Common logging module for ready to import usage